India follows China's lead to widen use of coronavirus tracing app

 Critics, including a French hacker, have called on the government to make the app's source code public, so that independent researchers can fully understand the technology.

-The government intends to do that, two senior officials from India technology ministry told Reuters, but declined to give a timeline.
+The government intends to do that, two senior officials from India's technology ministry told Reuters, but declined to give a timeline.

-India's technology ministry says the Aarogya Setu app can help authorities identify virus hot spots and better target health efforts, and that information would be used "only for administering necessary medical interventions".
+The technology ministry has previously said that the Aarogya Setu app can help authorities identify virus hot spots and better target health efforts, and that information would be used "only for administering necessary medical interventions".

 AADHAR 2.0